Taiji-pipeline/documentation/input.rst

 the `YAML <https://en.wikipedia.org/wiki/YAML>`_ or the `TSV <https://en.wikipedia.org/wiki/Tab-separated_values>`_ format.

-YAML format is more readable, but it is sensitive to indentation and beginners usually get confused.
-In this case, you can try the TSV format which is usually more convenient and straightforward.
+YAML format is more readable and powerful, but it is sensitive to indentation and beginners usually get confused.
+For simple cases, the TSV format is easier to work with and more straightforward.

 See these examples: